-On September 10, 2019, a purported shareholder class action complaint was filed against the Company, its officers and directors and the underwriters of its IPO in the Superior Court of the State of California in the County of San Mateo.
-Three additional purported class actions, also alleging claims arising from the IPO were subsequently filed in Marin County and San Francisco County Superior Courts.
-The San Mateo case was voluntarily dismissed, refiled in Marin County Superior Court and consolidated with the cases there.
-On January 10, 2020, the Marin County plaintiffs filed a consolidated amended complaint.
-The plaintiffs in the San Francisco Superior Court case have filed a request for dismissal.
-Separately an additional purported class action was filed in the United States District Court for the Northern District of California on November 25, 2019.
-On February 12, 2020, a lead plaintiff was appointed in the federal action and an Amended Consolidated Complaint was filed on March 31, 2020.
-Defendants filed a demurrer and motion to strike in the state court action on March 13, 2020 and filed a motion to stay the proceedings in favor of the federal action on May 1, 2020.
-On August 4, 2020, the court granted defendants' motion to stay the state court action and deferred ruling on the demurrer and motion to strike pending the outcome of the federal court action.
-A motion to dismiss the federal court action was filed on May 15, 2020.
-On March 31, 2021, the court entered an order on the motion to dismiss, dismissing the Exchange Act claims and some of the claims alleged under the Securities Act.
-The court provided plaintiffs with an opportunity to amend the complaint and, on April 30, 2021, plaintiffs filed a Second Amended Complaint in federal court.
-The state court complaint, and the Second Amended Complaint in federal court each allege claims under the Securities Act of 1933 on behalf of a purported class of shareholders who acquired the Company's stock pursuant to or traceable to the registration statement for the Company's IPO.
-The federal complaint also alleges claims under the Exchange Act on behalf of a purported class of shareholders who purchased the Company's stock from June 27, 2019 through November 20, 2019.
-The complaints seek, among other things, damages and interest, rescission, and attorneys' fees and costs.
-On July 27, 2021, the Company reached an agreement in principle to settle this shareholder class action.
+Beginning on September 10, 2019, purported shareholder class action complaints were filed against the Company, its officers and directors and the underwriters of its IPO in the San Mateo Superior Court, Marin County Superior Court, and the United States District Court for the Northern District of California.
+On July 27, 2021, the Company reached an agreement in principle to settle the shareholder class action.
 On November 5, 2021, plaintiff filed the executed stipulation of settlement and motion for preliminary approval of the settlement with the federal court.
 On March 24, 2022, the court entered an order preliminarily approving the settlement.
 On July 28, 2022, the court entered an order finally approving the settlement and dismissing the case.
 The financial terms of the stipulation of settlement provide that the Company will pay \$11.0 million within thirty (30) days of the later of preliminary approval of the settlement or plaintiff's counsel providing payment instructions.
 The Company paid the settlement amount on March 29, 2022 with available resources and recorded approximately \$11.0 million for the year ended December 31, 2021 under our Operating expenses as a Legal settlement.
-One of the plaintiffs in the state court action opted out of the settlement.
-The stay of the state court case has been lifted, and the opt out plaintiff filed an amended complaint on October 31, 2022 alleging putative class claims under the Securities Act on behalf of the two shareholders who opted out of the settlement and those who purchased stock from November 21, 2019 through March 9, 2020.
-On December 22, 2022, the Company filed a motion to dismiss and a motion to strike class allegations.
-On May 2, 2023, the Court orally ruled on the motions, granting the motion to dismiss the Section 12 claim, denying the motion to dismiss the Section 11 and 15 claims, and denying the motion to strike the class allegations.
+One of the plaintiffs in the Marin County case opted out of the federal settlement and is pursuing the claim in Marin County Superior Court.
+The stay of the state court case has been lifted, and the opt out plaintiff filed an amended complaint on October 31, 2022 alleging putative class claims under the Securities Act of 1933 (the "Securities Act") on behalf of the two shareholders who opted out of the settlement and those who purchased stock from November 21, 2019 through March 9, 2020, based on purported new revelations.
+The claims are for alleged violations of Sections 11 and 15 of the Securities Act.
+On February 23, 2024, plaintiff filed a motion for class certification, which motion remains pending.
+Merits discovery is stayed in the case until the motion for class certification is decided.
+While the Company intends to defend vigorously against this litigation, there can be no assurance that the Company will be successful in its defense.
+For this reason, the Company cannot currently estimate the loss or range of possible losses it may experience in connection with this litigation.